kronn/log-without-upsetting-your-team/bughunt/01_motivation.md

 !SLIDE bullets incremental
+.notes Advice: DO NOT RAISE THE LOGLEVEL.
-.notes I advise not to raise the loglevel for the whole application in this case.
+I advise not to raise the loglevel for the whole application in this case.
 Actually, I cannot think of a good reason to make it more verbose than is is right now.

 * Do not